I'm just going to say this now. The Saucony Triumph 17 is the best shoe I've ever run in.

 Saucony Triumph 17 vs. New Balance 1080 v10

-The 1080 v10 has the more breathable and lighter upper and is a more versatile shoe.
+The 1080 v10 has a more breathable and lighter upper and is a more versatile shoe.
 However, the Triumph 17 wins on being plusher, more comfortable, and softer for long runs, which is what both shoes were designed for.

 My nod goes to the Saucony Triumph 17.